marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 In the example above, we set the grain fraction to 40 microns, which means that the script will return an estimation of the volume occupied by all the grain fractions less or equal to 40 microns within the entire population.
 As a cautionary note, if we use a different number of bins/classes (in this random example set at 12), we will obtain slighly different results.
 This is normal due to the inaccuracies of the method involved.
 In any event, as Lopez-Sanchez and Llana-Fúnez (*submitted*) showed, the differences between the volume estimations using the typical range of number of classes (from 10 to 20) are less than 5%, which means that to stay safe we should always take an error margin of 5% in the volume estimations.

 ![Figure 7.
 3D grain size distribution](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/figure_2.png)
 *Figure 7.
-Derived 3D grain size distribution and volume-weighted cumulative grain size distribution using the Saltykov method*
+Derived 3D grain size distribution and volume-weighted cumulative grain size distribution using the Saltykov method.*

 Regarding the number of bins/classes, it depends on a number of factors, such as the length and the features of the data set, and, therefore, there is no best number of bins.
 Due to the nature of the Saltykov method, the larger the bin size (or the smaller the number of classes), the better the numerical stability of the method.
 In contrast, the smaller the bin size, the better the approximation of the wanted distribution.
 Ultimately, the strategy to follow is about finding the maximum number of classes (i.e. the best resolution) that produces stable results.
 Based on experience, previous works using the Scheil-Schwartz-Saltykov method proposed to use between 10 to 15 classes (e.g. Exner 1972), although depending on the quality of the data set seems that it can be used up to 20 classes without problem (e.g. Heilbronner and Barret 2014, Lopez-Sanchez and Llana-Fúnez *submitted*).
 So far, no method (i.e. algorithm) appears to be generally best for choosing an optimal number of classes (or bin size).
 Hence, the only way to find which is the maximum number of classes that produces a consistent result is to use a strategy of trial and error .
 As a last cautionary note, to unfold the distribution of apparent grain diameters into the actual 3D distribution applying a Saltykov-type method/algorithm, large samples are required (n ~ 1000 or larger) to generally obtain consistent results even when using a small number of classes.